Standard Chartered Bank Zimbabwe Limited Directors Profiles

 He holds BSc and MPhil degrees from University of Zimbabwe and an MSc(Eng) degree and DIC from Imperial College, University of London.

-His appointment will bring a wealth of mining experience onto the Board.
+His appointment will bring a wealth of mining experience onto the Board where he currently chairs the Board Credit Committee and is a member of the Board Audit Committee.
 He is also an Independent Non-Executive Director of Proplastics Limited, a company listed on the Zimbabwe Stock Exchange.

 Eve Mkondo (Independent Non-Executive Director)

 Eve is one of the most senior female Chartered Accountants in the country.
 She has worked for a number of companies, including Delta Corporation Limited, StarAfrica Corporation Limited and African Consolidated Resources Limited, as Chief Financial Officer.
-She sits on the Boards of First Mutual Holdings Limited, Pearl Properties Limited, Schweppes Zimbabwe Limited and Allied Timbers (Zimbabwe) (Private) Limited and chairs their respective Board Audit Committees.
+She sits on the Boards of First Mutual Holdings Limited, Pearl Properties Limited, Schweppes Zimbabwe Limited and chairs their respective Board Audit Committees.
 She brings a wealth of auditing and finance knowledge onto our Board.

 She was appointed as an Independent Non-Executive Director on the SCB Zimbabwe Limited Board of Directors on 3 April 2017.
 Eve chairs the Board Audit Committee and sits on the Board Loans Committee.